chinamike65/hugo-tuolesi/content/book4/book4en.md

 The thangkas in the monastery are all handwritten by the most famous thangka painters, and they are the treasures of Tibetan Buddhism.

-Ganlu Pills: The Ganlu Pills of Tuole Temple are composed of the sweet dew, dew, various Tibetan medicines and the blessings of the guru from the Buddha statues of Tuole Temple, and are passed through the whole temple, and the lamas recite the sutras day and night, and are very precious.
+Ganlu Pills: The Ganlu Pills of Tuole Temple are composed of the sweet dew, dew, various Tibetan medicines and the merit of the guru from the Buddha statues of Tuole Temple, and are passed through the whole temple, and the lamas recite the sutras day and night, and are very precious.

 The monks of the Tuola Temple who cultivate the talents are simple and kind, pure and solemn, of high moral character and elegant in manners.